 NHS testing for Zika virus is available only through the Rare and Imported Pathogens Laboratory (RIPL) at PHE Porton.
 RIPL provides medical and laboratory specialist services to the NHS and other healthcare providers, covering advice and diagnosis of a wide range of unusual bacterial and viral infections, including Zika virus infection.

-Investigation of asymptomatic returned travellers
+Management of asymptomatic returned travellers

 - asymptomatic pregnant women who have travelled from Zika-affected countries